Supreme Court appears wary of Biden vaccine-or-test employer mandate - NewsBreak

 Health care workers case

-The court also heard arguments on the case challenging the related CMS requirement that certain health care workers be vaccinated against COVID-19.
+The court also heard arguments in the case challenging the related CMS requirement that certain health care workers be vaccinated against COVID-19.

 Roberts appeared to possibly give more leeway to the Department of Health and Human Services, the parent agency to CMS, to impose rules on facilities that receive federal health funding.